Index of TESS FAQ items

 NORC’s AmeriSpeak handles the survey experiment programming and works closely with the investigator to ensure that the study design is to their specifications.
 In rare circumstances, if they are unable to program the study for technical reasons, the investigator could program the survey experiment.
 However, in this case it is the investigator's responsibility to ensure there are no programming errors (and we would strongly encourage thorough piloting).
 In these cases, TESS still must receive all data for the purpose of releasing publicly after the one-year embargo, and the data must have a codebook or be otherwise suitably documented.

-(An example of this would be wanting an experiment to field after a specific Supreme Court decision is handed down.)
 Yes, it is possible to program and test ahead of time and then wait for an event to launch.
+An example of such an experiment would be wanting an experiment to field after a specific Supreme Court decision is handed down.
 The extra project management time that this involves may end up increasing the cost of the project to TESS, which might in turn necessitate a modest reduction in sample size or number of items to fit within our budget for a given project.

 Yes.
-As of early 2018, about half of surveys are done by smartphones when respondents are given the choice (which is our default).
+As of 2025, about 60% of surveys are done by smartphones when respondents are given the choice (which is our default).
 Excluding smartphones will come with an increased cost to TESS that will likely result our needing to reduce the sample for the project by 10-20%.
 Excluding smartphones also is not feasible for certain subpopulation samples.

 Our goal for investigators who have their proposals accepted is for them to enter the field and have the data back in their hands as soon as possible.
 We anticipate projects will take about six weeks from the time the final description of the approved project is received from investigators and when the data are delivered.
 As soon as your experiment is conducted, we will send the data to investigators along with subjects' demographic information and an electronic codebook.